The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

-\cite{FLARES-VIII} investigated the causes of passivity in a broad population of \flares\ galaxies and identified black hole feedback as the primary driver, consistent with JWST observations at intermediate redshift \citep{Kokorev_2024, Ito_2025}.
-To investigate whether this is also responsible in RQG, we plot the total black hole accretion rates on the right-hand y-axis of Figure~\ref{fig:accretion}.
-Both galaxies host only the original black hole seeded when the subhalo mass exceeded $10^{10} \ h^{-1} \mathrm{M_{\odot}}$, so this quantity is equivalent to the AGN accretion rate.
 Despite an abundance of gas, the SFR in FRA-1 decreases by $40\%$ over the same timescale that it increased, without any significant accretion onto the black hole.
-Clearly other quenching mechanisms are at play.
+While the galaxy is not yet quenched by any extent, star formation is clearly being regulated by a mechanism other than AGN feedback at this time, as it is yet to begin significant accretion.
 A rapid and strong burst formed of pristine gas is likely to produce a high number density of massive stars and supernovae \citep{Abel_2002, Yoshida_2006}.
 In \flares, these are modelled at the subgrid level and produce winds that stochastically heat the surrounding ISM and expel star forming gas \citep{Dalla_2012}.
-These effects work in tandem to lower the SFR, but by $z=10$ the gas mass has increased by $0.2 \ \rm{dex}$.
-While star forming gas may be disrupted for some time, it cannot be fully ejected from the subhalo.
-Stellar feedback acts over short timescales, as once these massive stars have expired, nothing prevents the gas cooling and coalescing once more \citep{Iyer_2020}.
-Moreover, the \eagle\ subgrid model is known to produce highly inefficient stellar feedback at high redshift \citep{crain_eagle_2015}.
-Indeed the SFR stabilises over the next $40 \ \rm{Myr}$, so while stellar feedback may be first to take effect, it is not sufficient to fully quench massive galaxies.
+These effects work in tandem to produce the decrease in SFR at $10<z<11$.
+However, by $z=10$ the gas mass has increased by $0.2 \ \rm{dex}$, demonstrating that stellar feedback is incapable of fully ejecting gas from the subhalo.
+While star formation may be disrupted for some time, the required gas is still available, meaning full and prolonged quenching cannot be achieved.
+We can also see that stellar feedback acts over short timescales, as the SFR increases again after only $40 \ \rm{Myr}$.
+Once massive stars and supernovae have expired, they cannot prevent the gas cooling and coalescing once more \citep{Iyer_2020}.
+While stellar feedback may be first to take effect and can somewhat regulate star formation, it is clearly not sufficient to fully quench massive galaxies, even after such an intense burst.
+These results are consistent with higher resolution simulations \citep{Su_2019, Bassini_2023} and expected in the \eagle\ subgrid model, given that stellar feedback has been shown to be highly inefficient \citep{crain_eagle_2015}.